 The kitchen is one of the most hazardous places in the house for your baby.
 Make sure you cover all your bases in this room.

 - Oven/Stove: If your stove has a lock, use it.
 If not, install a child-proof oven latch.
 You'll also want to purchase stove knob covers.
-You can easily find these and other baby proofing items at the best baby stores.
+You can easily find these and other baby proofing items at a baby store.

 - Small Appliances: Move all appliances like the toaster and coffee maker to the back of the counter and unplug when not in use.
 Once your baby starts crawling she'll also start climbing, and little ones move faster than you think.